Nagua

 Nagua is the capital of María Trinidad Sánchez province, in the northeastern Dominican Republic.

-A medium-sized town, Nagua's economy relies on the production of agricultural products, principally rice, coconuts, and cocoa bean.
+A medium-sized city, Nagua's economy relies on the production of agricultural products, principally rice, coconuts, and cocoa bean.
 Located on the north of the Samaná Peninsula, Nagua lies on the highway leading from Puerto Plata to the city of Samaná.

+History

+What is today the town of Nagua, began in the 19th century, as fishing village made up of two rows of houses that its inhabitants built next to the waters of the bay.
+From their homes built, mostly of wood, the nagüeros had Matanzas as the commercial, administrative, and political center of the entire area between Sosúa, Puerto Plata, in the north, and Samaná, located at the tip of the Northeast Region.
+San José de Matanza, which is now a municipal district, was a town founded before the Republic was born.
+It had a small but active pier, from which trade with other parts of the country was activated.

+As a consequence of the damage suffered by an earthquake; the inhabitants of Matanzas were forced to move permanently to the municipality of Julia Molina in its entirety.
+When immigrating in said municipality, more than 100 families; they contributed to its progress and aggrandizement, especially in the social aspect since they brought with them their customs and traditions.

 Location

 Most of the town lies below sea level, which some believe makes Nagua susceptible to flooding that could destroy a substantial part of the town.
 In fact, during the reign of Rafael Trujillo (1930–1961), the neighboring town of Matanza, also below sea level, was destroyed by flooding caused by a magnitude 8.0 earthquake, in 1946.
 Many residents of Matanza chose to resettle in the area that is now Nagua.
 Matanza is now a small town called Matancita, just south of the city limits of Nagua.

 Climate

 Economy

 The economy of the municipality of Nagua is based mainly on the agricultural sector.
 Agriculture in the municipality is based mainly on the following products: rice, coconut, cocoa, peanuts, oranges and root vegetables.
 The livestock sector has some 69 farms dedicated to dairy production, with a total of 9,379 head of cattle.
 Which produce about 15,534 liters of milk per day.

 The constant migrations of locals that occur contribute to improving the economy, due to remittances.
 This is one of the reasons why there have been constructions and investments contributing to economic growth in recent years.
 Another cause that contributes to the economic development of the municipality is the installation of branches of the various banks that operate in the country.
 As well as other contributions made by businessmen, especially in its industries, block factories, pharmacies, various businesses, among others.

 In addition, since the municipality is bordered by an extensive beach area, this facilitates the construction of hotels and restaurants, in order to make internal tourism more effective, efficient and frequent.